OctavioRguez/JetAuto2/README.md

 The project is structured as follows:

+- `config/`: Contains yaml files with parameters for the nodes.
 - `scripts/`: Contains scripts for running the project.
 - `launch/`: Contains launch files for starting the project.
 - `Model/`: Contains the yolov5 models for detect and classificate.